-This handbook was developed before impacts to the East Stroudsburg University campus and its operations due to COVID-19.
-Individuals are urged to verify campus operations and services by visiting each department's website.
+Due to the impact of COVID-19, individuals are urged to verify campus operations and services by visiting each department's website.

 Any updates to policies, procedures, guidelines, and/or expectations provided in this document will be communicated to all parties via their ESU email address and posted on the Student Handbook site of esu.edu.